-3.1.4.11 Removal of External Dependency
+3.4.3.11 Removal of External Dependency

-Most of the end beneficiaries targeted by this pilot project were dependent on middlemen for aid while money withdrawals.
-The pilot project facilitated Aadhaar number and finger impression of the beneficiaries for the withdrawal of money through a BC.
-Hence, the beneficiaries did not need the assistance of the middlemen to fill bank or post office withdrawal slips.
+Most of the end beneficiaries targeted by this pilot project were dependent on middlemen for information as well as access to funds.
+The pilot process required Aadhaar number and finger impression of the beneficiaries for the withdrawal of money through a BC.
+Hence, the beneficiaries did not need the assistance of the middlemen to fill bank or post office withdrawal slips thus curbing the commission demanded by them.

 The Aadhaar based Micro ATM has empowered the beneficiary by bringing the bank to his/her door step, but scope for resistance from existing interface in the process exists.
-During the study, it was observed in Ratu block that the Mates were resisting the new pilot process.
-They didn't even cooperate with the assessment process.
+During the study, it was observed in Ratu block that the Mates were resisting to the new pilot process.
+They even didn't cooperate with the assessment process.

-The UIDAI official as well as the state, District and Block authorities validated this finding that the constraint of the end beneficiaries due to formalities of filling forms etc. had diminished with the disbursement being made through biometric authentication.
+The UIDAI official as well as the State, District & Block authorities validated this finding that the constraint of the end beneficiaries due to formalities of filling forms etc. had diminished with the disbursement being made through biometric authentication.
 Thus, it has reduced dependency on the middlemen allowing withdrawal of funds from the end beneficiary account only by the beneficiary himself on receiving information on credit of wages by the BCs/Panchayat officials.

-3.1.4.12 Time Taken for Withdrawal of Wages
+3.4.3.12 Time Taken for Withdrawal of Wages

-As the part of PoC, the beneficiaries having post office accounts were asked to open Aadhaar enabled Bank account with partnering banks.
+As the part of POC, the beneficiaries having Post Office accounts were asked to open Aadhaar enabled Bank account with partnering banks.
 Most of the pilot beneficiaries surveyed had migrated from PO to Bank accounts.
 There was an overall reduction in time taken for fund withdrawal with the Aadhaar enabled process.
 The survey captured time taken for the fund withdrawal from Bank/PO account before the pilot and during the pilot vis-à-vis time taken to withdraw money using Micro ATM.